-Onboard VIA Ezra/Eden EBGA mobile CPU is manufactured with 0.13 and 0.15 micron manufacturing process enabling cool processing by minimizing power consumption and heat generation.
+Onboard VIA Ezra/Eden EBGA mobile CPU is manufactured with 0.13 and 0.18 micron manufacturing process enabling cool processing by minimizing power consumption and heat generation.
 Built-in level 1 and level 2 cache accelerate computing performance.
 With the embedded 3DNow! and MMX Technology, this CPU is capable of high-end multi media application.
 Eden CPU features World smallest x86 processor die is an ideal choice for your fanless solution.

 The PCM-6892 comes with VIA 8606 Twister T North Bridge integrated AGP 4X 2D/3D graphics accelerator.
-With 36-bit dual channel LVDS interface and TTL signal, you can utilize this board to display CRT and up to 36-bit TFT LCD panels.
+With 18 bit/36 bit dual channel LVDS interface and TTL signal, you can utilize this board to display CRT.

 This board offers two alternatives of power supply type: AT and ATX.
 You can select whichever suitable for your application.
 The ATX power supply board features power management to minimize power consumption.
-It complies with the ACPI standard and supports three types of power-saving features: Doze mode, Standby and Suspend modes.
+It complies with the ACPI standard and supports two types of power-saving features: Doze mode and Suspend modes.